City of Edinburgh Council: Leadership

-The leaders of the council since 1996 have been:
+The role of Lord Provost of Edinburgh is largely ceremonial.
+Political leadership is provided by the leader of the council.
+The first leader following the 1996 reforms, Keith Geddes, was the last leader of the old Lothian Regional Council.
+The leaders of the City of Edinburgh Council since 1996 have been:

+Composition

+Following the 2022 election and subsequent changes up to August 2025, the composition of the council was:

+The next election is due in 2027.

 Elections

 Members of the council represent 17 wards.
 As a result of the Local Governance (Scotland) Act 2004, multi-member wards were introduced for the 2007 election, each electing three or four councillors by the single transferable vote system, to produce a form of proportional representation.
 Previously each of 58 wards elected one councillor by the first past the post system of election.

 The last election to the council was held on Thursday, 5 May 2022.
 Due to an increase in the city's population, five extra seats on the council were added in 2017, along with some minor ward boundary changes.
 Election results since 1995 have been as follows: